zeebe-io/zeebe-chaos/chaos-days/blog/2023-02-23-Recursive-call-activity/index.md

 ```

-In order to deploy the model we can use [zbchaos v1.0.0](https://github.com/zeebe-io/zeebe-chaos/releases/tag/zbchaos-v1.0.0).
+To deploy the model we can use [zbchaos v1.0.0](https://github.com/zeebe-io/zeebe-chaos/releases/tag/zbchaos-v1.0.0).

 ```shell